shaobo9856/IKE/README.md

 ### 1. Data & Code
 data BMIKE-53 is located in ./manual/data/

-data MIKE is located in ./manual/
+code MIKE is located in ./manual/

 ### Acknowledgement